 Pigeon Forge, Tennessee is an incredibly popular vacation destination nestled in the beautiful Smoky Mountains.
-Most people think of it as a family destination and while it offers tons for families, it has a lot for Millennials, too.
-Here are 10 things for Millennials to do in Pigeon Forge.
+Most people think of it as a family destination and while it offers tons for families, it has a lot for millennials, too.
+Here are 9 things for millennials to do in Pigeon Forge.

 1. Stay At The Black Fox Lodge

-The Black Fox Lodge is Pigeon Forge’s newest hotel.
+The Black Fox Lodge combines rustic Southern charm and modern style.
 Enjoy free wi-fi, spacious rooms, a complimentary hot breakfast, 24-hour fitness center, onsite restaurant and bar, fire pit area, and outdoor pool with a slide.
 The hotel is in the heart of Pigeon Forge so you can walk to several of these attractions.

 2. Enjoy Appetizers At Bullfish

 Millennials are sure to love the Instagram worthy dishes at Bullfish.
-Try the Spicy Shrimp (Gulf shrimp lightly battered and fried, tossed in a sweet and spicy Asian sauce, served with crispy wontons), Fried Green Tomatoes (tomato slices breaded and fried golden with feta cheese and pico de gallo on mixed greens with aged basalmic reduction), Loaded Potato Cracklins (beer cheese, Applewood smoked bacon, sour cream, green onions, and parmesan), Chargrilled Oysters (eight specialty oysters-on-the-half shell, grilled over an open flame, smothered in garlic butter and parmesan cheese), or Ahi Tuna Wonton Stack (pepper-encrusted Sashimi-grade Ahi tuna, seared rare and sliced thin, crispy wontons, cucumbers, soy ginger glaze, wasabi, and pickled ginger).
-Yum!
+Try the Spicy Shrimp (Gulf shrimp lightly battered and fried, tossed in a sweet and spicy Asian sauce, served with crispy wontons), Fried Green Tomatoes (tomato slices breaded and fried golden with feta cheese and pico de gallo on mixed greens with aged basalmic reduction), or Loaded Potato Cracklins (beer cheese, Applewood smoked bacon, sour cream, green onions, and parmesan) for starters.

 3. Let Loose At The Island